 I am constantly asked the question “Which credit card should I get?”
 And of course the answer is always “It Depends!”.
 It depends on your everyday purchases, the amount you spend per month on your credit card, how you like to earn and redeem your points, etc. Typically there is much more of a conversation that needs to happen to recommend the right credit card.
 However, many people really just don’t know.
 They are your everyday person, with typically spending habits and have heard that credit cards can help you earn free travel.
 They want a card that will help them earn points for a free trip at some point in the near future.

 In those situations, my recommendation to this person is the Chase Sapphire Preferred.
-Here are my top 5 reasons:
+Here are my reasons why:

 - Chase Ultimate Rewards points are extremely flexible.
 When using your Chase Sapphire Preferred credit card you are earning Ultimate Reward points.
 This currency is extremely valuable as you can either redeem your points through the Chase travel portal or transfer your points to partner airlines.
 When redeeming through the travel portal you get a 20% discount.
 For example, a $500 flight booked through the portal will only cost you 40,000 points.
-If you prefer to transfer your points to partner loyalty programs, you have 11 options which include: United, British Airways, Korean Airlines, Southwest, Virgin Atlantic, Singapore Airlines, Hyatt, InterContinental Hotels Group, Marriott, Ritz Carlton, and Amtrak.
+If you prefer to transfer your points to partner loyalty programs, you have 11 options which include: United, British Airways, Southwest, Virgin Atlantic, Singapore Airlines, Hyatt, InterContinental Hotels Group, Marriott

 - Double points on travel and dining out.
 These are two popular categories that can add up for your everyday person.